Google Lighthouse Usage Guide

-In early 2018, Google released an SEO tool called Lighthouse that offers insight on how to improve the quality of your pages.
+In early 2018, Google released an SEO tool called Lighthouse that offers insight into how to improve the quality of your pages.
 The Google Lighthouse audit is an open-source automated tool that checks a page’s performance, accessibility, and more.
+Learn how to use Google Lighthouse in this usage guide to improve your site performance by testing and optimizing the site speed.

 Lighthouse is a tool built by Google and was initially meant to audit Progressive Web Apps (PWA).
-The tool executes four audits for accessibility, performance, Progressive Web Apps and an extended list of best practices.
+The device executes four audits for accessibility, performance, Progressive Web Apps, and an extended list of best practices.
 Recently, Google even added a basic SEO check.
 Together, these give you an excellent overview of the quality and performance of your website or web app.

 PageSpeed Insights vs. Google Lighthouse

-The whole concept of speeding up your mobile site is two-pronged; your site must be fast, and it must feel fast.
+Speeding up your mobile site is two-pronged; your site must be fast and feel fast.
 You, therefore, need to get your content on screen as fast as possible.
 Don’t let people wait.
 Also, users must be able to interact with your content as soon as possible.
 Since Google announced that page speed is a ranking factor for SEO, you need to fix these issues.

 What should your priority be?
 Load your content first.
-Awesome graphics and killer animations can wait.
-Your message – and what people are looking for – is most likely in the content.
+Excellent graphics and killer animations can wait.
+Your message – and what people are looking for.
+It is most likely in the range.
 You can load the rest of the content in the background and ease it on the screen later on.
+So, a good way to run performance testing in Google Lighthouse and improve site speed is by following this usage guide.

 While measuring the performance of your mobile site, Lighthouse uses the following metrics:

-- First meaningful paint: This determines how long it takes for the first meaningful content to appear onscreen.
+- First meaningful paint: This determines how long it takes for the first significant content to appear onscreen.
 The lower the score, the faster that page appears.

 - First interactive: This measures when a page is minimally interactive.
 This determines if most UI elements are interactive and if the screen responds reasonably to user input.